 - Expands your space: Lighter wood has a way of making a space feel bigger and airier by accenting natural light.
 This optical trick makes it a good choice for houses with limited square footage.

 - Lets your decor shine: Light hardwood is subtle.
 If you want a classic, polished floor that will allow your signature furniture pieces, lavish decorative style or fun patterned wallpaper to shine, lighter floors may be the better flooring pick for you.

 Dark Hardwood Floors

-- Long-lasting color: Its color makes dark hardwood prone to absorbing sunlight, while light hardwood reflects it.
+- Long-lasting color: Dark hardwood absorbs sunlight rather than reflects it.
 Over time, you’ll find that your dark flooring results in less sun damage, retaining its dark sheen for longer.

-- Higher property value: While both light and dark hardwood flooring can give your home a higher market value, darker grain is known to lend itself to higher rewards.
+- Higher property value: Dark floor and light floor can boost the market value of your home.
+However, a darker grain typically yields a higher value.
 As the current most popular hardwood style, today’s investment in dark flooring is likely to pay off if you decide to sell your house in the future.